Be The Model® Strategic Plan

 Officer Devin Alford remained by 14-month-old German Shepherd Rambo’s side after he suffered a gunshot wound and was airlifted to Ohio State Veterinary Medical Center.

 A few weeks later, Rambo was back to work.
-“He is doing wonderful and we’re very appreciative of the team at Ohio State’s Veterinary Medical Center’s efforts,” Alford says.
+“He is doing wonderful, and we’re very appreciative of the team's efforts at Ohio State’s Veterinary Medical Center,” Alford says.

 The Veterinary Medical Center works with 75 local, state, and federal agencies to provide care for the dogs and horses who work in partnership with their human handlers to protect our communities.
-From the Austin Mounted Unit in Cincinnati to the Zanesville Police Department, in the last five years, it has provided care during more than 130 appointments for these animals and their handlers, including emergent life-saving care like Rambo’s.
+From the Austin Mounted Unit in Cincinnati to the Zanesville Police Department, in the last five years, it has provided care during more than 130 appointments for these animals and their handlers in the last five years, including emergent life-saving care like Rambo’s.

 While Ohio State’s Veterinary Medical Center’s Emergency and Critical Care Service team often see dogfight trauma cases, McConnelly says, gunshot wounds like Rambo’s are rarer, and it was a learning experience for the students and interns.
 “I think the biggest thing I enjoy here is how closely we work as a team,” McConnelly says.